erdavila/gitviewfs/README.md

 gitviewfs
 ========
 Gitviewfs provides a filesystem view of a Git repository.
 It is implemented on top of [FUSE](http://fuse.sourceforge.net/) with python-fuse.
-This can be used to help understand [Git internals](http://git-scm.com/book/en/Git-Internals-Git-Objects), to debug some problem on your repository or simply as an alternative way of browsing the branches, commits, directories and files in your repository.
+It can be used to help understand [Git internals](http://git-scm.com/book/en/Git-Internals-Git-Objects), to debug some problem on your repository or simply as an alternative way of browsing branches, tags, commits, directories and files in your repository.

 How to Use It